derekmc/lisp-markup/README.md

 ### Custom Markup Conversion

-To make a custom markup conversion function, use the following function.
+To make a custom markup conversion function, you must write a tag handler.

-    var converter = customMarkupConverter(taghandler);

-This creates a custom markup conversion function using the provided taghandler function.
+The tag handler accepts the tagname and a set of properties, and returns a tuple containing the opening and closing tag strings.

-    function taghandler( tagstr,properties){
+    function taghandler( tagname,properties){
         var open_tag_str = /* do stuff */;
         var close_tag_str = /* do stuff*/;

         return [open_tag_str, close_tag_str];
     }

+You can then generate your markup conversion from the taghandler:

+    var converter = customMarkupConverter(taghandler);

 All markup conversion functions follow the following calling pattern.